-- Mode of delivery: Bulk tanker truck
+Mode of delivery: Bulk tanker truck

-- Form of delivery: Liquid

-- On-site bulk storage: One tank with a capacity of 100 m3.
+On-site bulk storage: One tank with a capacity of 100 m.

 Ammonia water will be delivered by trucks to the site.
 From the trucks, the liquid will be pumped into the on-site bulk storage tank, which will be installed in the ammonia recovery area, within a secondary containment.
 The ammonium water will then be pumped to smaller day-tanks for process use.